SNatchaya/eegBBNet2.github.io/docs/models/rf.md

 ---

 ## RF class
-The implementation is based on [sklearn.ensemble.RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) The configuration of this mathod is shown below.
+The configuration of this mathod is shown below.
+The implementation is based on [sklearn.ensemble.RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).

 ```py
 EEGBBNet.model.RF()